jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 for all new vehicles in production starting in July 2024\.
-In the past several months, some OEMs discontinued specific models based on expected R155 compliance challenges and the upcoming second milestone.149 Together with ISOSAE 21434,150 these regulations are a part of the global effort to create a unified approach to protecting against cyber threats.
+In the past several months, some OEMs discontinued specific models based on expected R155 compliance challenges and the upcoming second milestone.149 Together with ISO/SAE 21434,150 these regulations are a part of the global effort to create a unified approach to protecting against cyber threats.
 Due to regulatory changes, developments in industry standards, and research learnings, several organizations updated their guidelines and best practices, including the US National Highway Traffic Safety Administration (NHTSA),151 the European Union Agency for Cybersecurity (ENISA),152 and member trade association Auto\-ISAC.153
-It is important to note that both R155 and ISOSAE 21434 avoid outlining specific solutions and exact processes, instead stressing the importance of implementing a high standard of cybersecurity analysis.
+It is important to note that both R155 and ISO/SAE 21434 avoid outlining specific solutions and exact processes, instead stressing the importance of implementing a high standard of cybersecurity analysis.
 The guidelines outline the process and specify risk analysis and response targets,